citygml4j/citygml4j/README.md

 Sample programs
 ---------------
 citygml4j provides a number of sample programs that demonstrate the use of the library.
-Download the library or build it from source with [Apache Ant](http://ant.apache.org/) as described above.
-This will deploy the sample programs in the `citygml4j-<version>/samples` folder.
+Download the library or build it from source with [Gradle](https://gradle.org/) as described above.
+This will deploy the sample programs in the `build/install/citygml4j/samples` folder.

 The sample programs are organized into subfolders, each addressing a different use case of citygml4j.
-Ant build files are provided to easily run the sample programs.
-Note that a subfolder may contain more than just one sample program and, thus, more than one build file.
+Gradle tasks are provided to easily compile and run the sample programs.

-To run a sample program, simply open a shell environment, change to the corresponding subfolder and invoke Ant with the following command:
+To run a sample program, simply open a shell environment, change to the `build/install/citygml4j/samples` folder and invoke the Gradle wrapper using the fully qualified name of the Java class as task name.
+The package name follows the folder structure.
+For example, issue the following command to run the `SimpleReader.java` program from the subfolder `reading_citygml/simple_citygml_reader`:

-    % ant
+    % gradlew reading_citygml.simple_citygml_reader.SimpleReader

-Ant will search for and execute the default build file `build.xml` in this case.
-If you want to make Ant use a specific build file, provide the filename as parameter:

-    % ant -f <buildfile.xml>
+Alternatively, you can load the citygml4j source into your preferred IDE and run the sample programs from there.
+Please note that the sample programs use relative paths to access the test datasets in the folder `samples/datasets` and to write their output to `samples/output`.
+You might have to adapt the working directory in the run configuration of your IDE so that the relative paths are correctly resolved.
+For [Eclipse](https://www.eclipse.org/), everything should work just fine without having to change any settings.
+When using [IntelliJ](https://www.jetbrains.com/idea/), simply use `$MODULE_DIR$` as working directory.

 More information
 ----------------